bradut/SlingBox-Channel-Changer-Server/README.md

 - Page Up /Down
 - ...etc.

-Therefore, using these buttons may de-synchronize the Slinger and the Wrapper, resulting on TV Guide displaying different channels as selected.
+Therefore, **using these buttons may cause desynchronization** between Slinger and the Wrapper, leading to TV Guide displaying different selected channels than the actual ones.

 #### Update Kestrel section